Rock Machine Motorcycle Club: Quebec Biker war

 In December 2000, most of the Rock Machine's Ontario members joined the Hells Angels.
-The Hells Angels national president, Walter Stadnick, offered the Hells Angels membership to the Rock Machine's Kingston and Toronto chapters while excluding the London chapter, saying that the members of the London chapter were unqualified to be Hells Angels.
+The Hells Angels national president, Walter Stadnick, offered Hells Angels membership to the Rock Machine's Kingston and Toronto chapters while excluding the London chapter, saying that the members of the London chapter were unqualified to be Hells Angels.
 Most of the Ontario members of the Rock Machine took up Stadnick's offer as it was felt that the Bandidos patch with its cartoonish drawing of a Mexican bandit was "silly".
-Furthermore, Stadnick offered Hells Angels membership on a "patch-for-patch" basis, allowing members to trade their current patches for equivalent Hells Angels while the Bandidos required new members take a reduction in rank.
+Furthermore, Stadnick offered Hells Angels membership on a "patch-for-patch" basis, allowing members to trade their current patches for equivalent Hells Angels, while the Bandidos required new members to take a reduction in rank.
 Paul "Sasquatch" Porter, a founding member of the Rock Machine and the president of their Kingston chapter, wrote on the wall of the clubhouse: "Hello to all the RMMC, I wish you the best with your new colors!
 Bye my brothers!"
-Porter became the president of the Hells Angels bew Ottawa chapter.
+Porter became the president of the Hells Angels' new Ottawa chapter.
 The fact that the Hells Angels had conspired to kill Porter when he was a member of the Rock Machine did not stop him from defecting.

-Regardless of the prior issues, on December 1, 2001.
-The Rock Machine Motorcycle Club became official members of the Bandidos Canada in a "Patch-Over" ceremony at the Rock Machine's Kingston chapter club house.
-The Bandidos Canada inherited seven new chapters(Montreal, Quebec City, Point-Aux-Trembles, Beauport, Toronto, Kingston and Niagara Falls).
-On March 28 of the same year, a massive investigation by Canadian authorities dubbed Operation Springtime was launched against the Hells Angels.
-The raids resulted in the arrests of 138 members of the Hells Angels including Maurice Boucher himself and associates connected with the motorcycle club.
+Regardless of the prior issues, on 1 December 2001, the Rock Machine Motorcycle Club became official members of the Bandidos Canada in a "patch-over" ceremony at the Rock Machine's Kingston chapter club house.
+The Bandidos Canada inherited seven new chapters (Montreal, Quebec City, Point-Aux-Trembles, Beauport, Toronto, Kingston and Niagara Falls).
+On 28 March of the same year, a massive investigation by Canadian authorities dubbed Operation Springtime was launched against the Hells Angels.
+The raids resulted in the arrests of 138 members of the Hells Angels, including Maurice Boucher himself and associates connected with the motorcycle club.
 This brought about a power vacuum in the country's narcotics market.

 The Bandidos Canada were looking to take advantage of this opportunity to regain territory lost and take new territory from the Hells Angels.
-However a concurrent investigation, Operation Amigo, was underway targeting the Bandidos Canada operations.
+However, a concurrent investigation, Operation Amigo, was underway targeting the Bandidos Canada operations.
 This operation had initially gone under a different title and was created to target the Rock Machine as a result of the conflict in Quebec.
 When The Rock Machine patched over to the Bandidos they became the main focus.
-On June 5, 2002, raids led to the arrests of 62 members of the Bandidos Canada (Rock Machine) including all of its Quebec manpower and many other associates.
+On 5 June 2002, raids led to the arrests of 62 members of the Bandidos Canada (Rock Machine) including all of its Quebec manpower and many other associates.
 This put an end to the conflict as it was the first time since the start of the war that both sides had large numbers of men and their respective leaders in custody and facing charges.
-All in all it is the deadliest recorded biker conflict in history with over 162 dead, over 300 wounded, 100 plus arrested and 20 people missing.
-It also cost the government of Canada and Quebec millions of dollars in damages with 84 bombings, and 130 cases of arson.
+All in all it is the deadliest recorded biker conflict in history, with over 162 dead, over 300 wounded, 100 plus arrested and 20 people missing.
+It cost the government of Canada and Quebec millions of dollars in damages, with 84 bombings and 130 cases of arson.